-Financial liabilities that are not (i) contingent consideration of an acquirer in a business combination; or (ii) designated as at fair value through other comprehensive income, are measured subsequently at amortised cost using the effective interest method.
+Financial liabilities that are not a contingent consideration of an acquirer in a business combination are measured subsequently at amortised cost using the effective interest method.

 The effective interest method is a method of calculating the amortised cost of a financial liability and of allocating the interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the financial liability, or (where appropriate) a shorter period, to the amortised cost of a financial liability.